 Table of Contents

 In the US, HIV began mostly as a disease of young men.
-Today, however, the epidemic affects both women and men of all ages, including older women (age 50 and over).
-While 50 may not seem 'old,' it is often the age currently used by organizations that keep track of health-related statistics (e.g., the Centers for Disease Control and Prevention, or CDC).
+Today, however, the epidemic affects both women and men of all ages, including older women.
+While 45 or 50 may not seem 'old,' it is often the age currently used by organizations that keep track of health-related statistics (e.g., the US Centers for Disease Control and Prevention, or CDC).

-Women over 50 are frequently ignored in discussions about HIV prevention and care.
+Older women are sometimes ignored or overlooked in discussions about HIV prevention and care.
 It is important that this change, and that older women, their health care providers, and their families understand how the virus can and does impact this group.

-- The population of women over 45 living with HIV and AIDS in the US has been steadily growing in recent years.
-According to the CDC, the number of women over 45 living with HIV increased 22 percent from 2006 to 2008.
-Moreover, the number of women over 45 living with AIDS more than tripled between 2000 and 2009.
-It is important to consider that these reported numbers are likely smaller than the real number of women over 45 living with HIV/AIDS, since many people do not get tested for or diagnosed with HIV even though they may have been HIV+ for several years.
+- The number of women over 45 living with HIV in the US has been steadily growing in recent years.
+According to the CDC, the number of women over 45 living with HIV increased 22 percent from 2006 to 2008, and an additional 26 percent from 2008 to 2011.
+In 2011, women over 45 represented over half of all women living with HIV (52 percent).
+In 2012, women over 45 represented over one third of all newly-diagnosed women in the US.
+It is important to consider that these reported numbers are likely smaller than the real number of women over 45 living with HIV, since many people do not get tested for or diagnosed with HIV even though they may have been HIV+ for several years.

 - Many women over 50 are thinking about dating and becoming sexually active after the end of a long-term relationship or the death of a partner.
 Women who have been in monogamous relationships for many years and are now becoming sexually active with new partners may not see themselves as at risk for HIV.
 They may feel uncomfortable discussing sexually transmitted diseases (STDs) or safer sex with their partners or health care provider, and may not know how to protect themselves.

-- Many older women have gone through menopause and therefore do not think about using condoms because they do not need them for birth control.
+- Many older women have gone through menopause and therefore do not think about using condoms for birth control.
 However, condoms can prevent the spread of STDs at any age.
 For more, see our article, Talking with Your Partner about Condoms.

 - Older HIV+ women are more likely to be invisible and isolated, keeping their disease hidden from friends and family.
 They are afraid to admit they have HIV because of the stigma.